 American SIDS Institute publishes top research priorities in sudden unexpected infant death

-Pediatrics, the journal of the American Academy of Pediatrics, just published a paper from The American SIDS Institute and partner international organizations establishing new global priorities for tackling Sudden Unexpected Infant Death (SUID).
-The project is the first of its kind to bring together professionals and bereaved families from 25 countries to achieve consensus on the top ten SUID research priorities in order to focus the efforts, identify the causes which still elude researchers, and ultimately eliminate sudden unexpected deaths worldwide.
+Pediatrics, the journal of the American Academy of Pediatrics, published a paper from The American SIDS Institute and partner international organizations establishing global priorities for tackling Sudden Unexpected Infant Death (SUID).
+The project was the first of its kind to bring together professionals and bereaved families from 25 countries to achieve consensus on the top ten SUID research priorities in order to focus the efforts, identify the causes which still elude researchers, and ultimately eliminate sudden unexpected deaths worldwide.

 The publication, titled Research Priorities in Sudden Unexpected Infant Death: An International Consensus, highlights the Global Action and Prioritization of Sudden infant death (GAPS) project, made possible by The American SIDS Institute’s collaboration with The Lullaby Trust in U.K., Red Nose (formerly SIDS and Kids) in Australia and the International Society for the Prevention of Perinatal and Infant Death (ISPID).